-Cold-hard facts and real-life data are typical characteristics of a left-brained, rather than emotions and imagination.
+Left-brained people prefer cold-hard facts and real-life data rather than emotions and imagination.
 Their systematic and stable personalities make them good candidates as reliable team leaders.
 They often pace themselves and do not overreact quickly.

 When it comes to daily life, left-brain personalities approach it the same way they approach their professional or academic obligations.
 They strive to be as clear and direct as possible.
 Left-brain people like order and organize their daily plans as neatly and systematically as possible.